-From scrappy startups to enterprise behemoths, agility is the only way to handle growing levels of complexity in the world around us while also innovating at the speed of customer expectations.
+From scrappy startups to huge enterprises in highly regulated industries, agility is proving itself to be the only way to handle growing levels of complexity in the world around us while also innovating at the speed of customer expectations.

 As the famous Agile thinker Steve Denning has said, Agile is eating the world.

 It’s vital for anyone who wants to live in that world to understand what business agility means in both theory and practice, and how its feeding frenzy is going to affect their professional journey.
 Read on to learn how you can parse this unstoppable evolution, as well as start integrating it into your working life and get ahead of the curve.

 Why Businesses Are Racing to Adopt Agile Ways of Working

 While I could probably get away with just writing “COVID-19” here and moving on, giving sole credit to the pandemic for growing Agile adoption glosses over the years, actually decades, of agility making its way into businesses everywhere.

 Agile got its start in software development, where new efforts to build products that were 100% digital, massively complicated, and had never been created before were wreaking havoc on traditional project management.
 Software releases were years late, millions of dollars over budget, and leaving a trail of exhausted developers and unhappy customers in their wake.

 A handful of people got together and identified the shared characteristics across the few software development projects that had worked.
 They codified those commonalities into the original Agile manifesto, and set about evangelizing these new ways of working to their colleagues.

 Agile Migrates Outside of Software

 Agile percolated happily in software development and IT for a number of years.
 But eventually, other parts of the business started experiencing the same problems that developers had.